mariusprd/quadtree-image-processing/README.md

 ### Task 3: Image Mirroring
 - **Description:** Performs horizontal or vertical mirroring of the image by adjusting the quadtree structure.
 The mirrored image is then reconstructed and saved as a PPM file.

-## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to reach out for any questions or suggestions via the Issues section!